 The Big Rocking Horse and the Toy Factory share the same site in the Adelaide Hills.
 Climb right to the top of the World’s Biggest Rocking Horse and take in the views from its head.
 You’ll receive a Certificate of Completion at the end of your climb – and make sure you visit the fabulous wooden toy factory too.

-A tribute to the Goulburn district’s fine wool industry, The Big Merino is a life-like model of a famous local stud ram called Rambo.
-The Marino was erected in 1985.
+A tribute to the Goulbourn district’s fine wool industry, The Big Merino is a life-like model of a famous local stud ram called Rambo.
+The Merino was erected in 1985.
 He’s more than 15m high and 18m long.
 He weighs a whopping 97 tonnes.

 This 6m tall statue of Australia’s most famous bushranger and outlaw stands guard at the Glenrowan Heritage Precinct, which also houses the Ned Kelly Memorial Museum.

 The Big Pineapple was opened in 1971 and has since been heritage listed.
 The Big Pineapple is one of the most visited BIG tourist attractions in the country.
 Even Prince Charles and Princess Diana stopped here during a Royal Tour.

 Weighing 35 tonnes and standing 9m high, the NSW north coast’s homage to a crustacean was built in 1989.
 After a $400,000 makeover in 2013 the Big Prawn looking more resplendent than ever!